-- The applicant must maintain a presentable appearance and behavior.
+- The applicant must maintain a presentable appearance and suitable behavior.

-- The applicant’s living in Korea must be supported, either by the applicant’s own wealth or capacities or by the family members in Korea on whom she is dependent.
+- The applicant's living in Korea must be supported, either by the applicant's own wealth or capacities or by the family members in Korea on whom he or she is dependent.

-Those married to foreigners holding Korean citizenship may apply, provided that they meet one of the following criteria points:
+Those married to foreigners holding Korean citizenship may apply, provided that they meet one of the following criteria :

-- The applicant has been married to the said spouse and living at a permanent domicile in the Republic of Korea for 2 years or longer;
+The applicant has been married to their spouse and living at a permanent domicile in the Republic of Korea for 2 years or longer;

 - The applicant has filed a marriage certificate in an overseas jurisdiction and has been living in Korea for 2 consecutive years or longer since the last date of entry.

-- The applicant has been married to the said spouse for 3 years or longer and has maintained a permanent domicile for 1 year or longer in the Republic of Korea.
+- The applicant has been married to their spouse for 3 years or longer and has maintained a permanent domicile for 1 year or longer in the Republic of Korea.

-- Those who were granted permissions to re-enter Korea during their stay in this country, exited Korea and re-entered within the valid period of time specified by the permissions:
+- Those who were granted permission to re-enter Korea during their stay in this country, exited Korea and re-entered within the valid period of time specified by the permission:

-※ The applicant must provide a written statement detailing the reasons of his or her spouse’s absence (e.g., the doctor’s note if the spouse is hospitalized at the time of application).
+※ The applicant must provide a written statement detailing the reasons why his or her spouse is absent (e.g., a doctor’s note if the spouse is hospitalized at the time of application).

 - Financial proof (guaranteeing the applicant's or his/her family members' ability to support the applicant's living in Korea), which may include one of the following:

-- Chinese applicants of the Korean descent are required to write their names in the Korean-style pronunciation and not the local pronunciation.
-They are also required to submit official certificates issued by the authorities of the People’s Republic of China attesting to their Korean descent.
+- If the applicant is Korean Chinese, he or she is required to write their name using Korean-style pronunciation and not the local pronunciation.
+They are also required to submit official certificates issued by the authorities of the People's Republic of China attesting to their Korean descent.

 - If the applicant has changed his/her official date of birth, he/she must submit a certificate issued by the embassy or consulate of his/her country of origin.

 ※ All documents written in languages other than Korean must be translated into Korean and notarized.
-Documents written in either English or Chinese, however, need to be translated into Korean but not notarized.
-(In these cases the name and contact information of the translator must be provided.)
+In these cases the name and contact information of the translator must be provided.

-- Local Administrative Agencies Providing Assistance for Multicultural Households
+Local Administrative Agencies Providing Assistance to Multicultural Households